lukasroegner/homebridge-tado-smart-thermostat/README.md

 **zones.sensors** (optional): Defines virtual switches that control if the heating in the zone is off (at least switch is on) or if zone is in auto mode (all switches are off).
 A name can be assigned to distinguish multiple sensors.
 This is intended to link sensors or arbitrary actions to the switches.

+**createSensorAccessory** (optional): Will create a separate accessory carrying the sensor switches.
+This allows to keep the thermostat accessory free from clutter needed for automation.
+Typically, these accessories would be stored in another room to be hidden.
+The additional accessory wull be named like the thermostat accessory with the word 'Sensors' as suffix.
+This can be overwritten with the **sensorAccessoryName** parameter.

+**sensorAccessoryName** (optional): Alternative name for the created sensor accessory.

 ## API

 This plugin also provides an HTTP API to control some features of the Tado system.
 It has been created so that you can further automate the system with HomeKit shortcuts.
 Starting with iOS 13, you can use shortcuts for HomeKit automation.
 Those automations that are executed on the HomeKit coordinator (i.e. iPad, AppleTV or HomePod) also support HTTP requests, which means you can automate your Tado system without annoying switches and buttons exposed in HomeKit.